RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/42-LUK.md

 <sup>33</sup> Heaven and earth shall pass away: but my words shall not pass away.
 <sup>34</sup> And take heed to yourselves, lest at any time your hearts be overcharged with surfeiting, and drunkenness, and cares of this life, and [so] that day come upon you unawares.
 <sup>35</sup> For as a snare shall it come on all them that dwell on the face of the whole earth.
-<sup>36</sup> Watch ye therefore, and pray always , that ye may be accounted worthy to escape all these things that shall come to pass, and to stand before the Son of man.
+<sup>36</sup> Watch ye therefore, and pray always, that ye may be accounted worthy to escape all these things that shall come to pass, and to stand before the Son of man.
 <sup>37</sup> And in the day time he was teaching in the temple; and at night he went out, and abode in the mount that is called [the mount] of Olives.
 <sup>38</sup> And all the people came early in the morning to him in the temple, for to hear him.
 ## Chapter 22